Wenger-In/MagneticFluxPolarMigration/README.md

    --> This step can be done by 'plot_butterfly_diagram.py', and the averaged fields are saved as 'avg_Br_phs.dat' and 'avg_Br_ss.dat'.

-**Note**: Here for the input of PFSS model, a header is required, however, WSO data does not have a header intrinsically.
-So, we will check whether we can obtain the same source surface fields with any header.
-If the answer is YES, we can keep the same header (from GONG) for the PFSS model.
+**Note**: Here for the input of PFSS model, meta is required, however, WSO data does not have the meta data intrinsically.
+So, we will check whether we can obtain the same source surface fields with any meta.
+If the answer is YES, we can keep the same meta (from GONG) for the PFSS model.